 In this study a recidivist event is defined as a rearrest by the Bethlehem Police Department.
 Each offender included in the study was tracked for rearrests for up to 12 months following the precipitating arrest event, or through the end of October 1997.
 The number of offenders rearrested was calculated at 30-day intervals and at the one-year point.
 More recently processed cases whose rearrest follow-up period is shorter than earlier cases censors the number of valid cases, thus decreasing the denominator during the later months.
-It is possible for the cumulative rates to decrease since the number of cases included in the follow-up period may decrease independent of the number of valid "noncensored" cases at each point.
+It is possible for the cumulative rates to decrease since the number of cases included in the follow-up period may decrease independent of the number of recidivism events.
+The cumulative recidivism rates were calculated using the number of valid "noncensored" cases at each point.